loftuxab/alfresco-community-loftux/root/projects/installer/README_war.txt

 are provided in the extensions directory.
 These should be copied into the container's shared classes location.
 These configurations also set the database to be HSQL and will use the alf_data directory provided.
-You will need to change the path to the HSQL data directory in the custom-db-connection.properties file.
+You will need to change the path to the HSQL data directory in the custom-repository.properties file.
 Alternatively, for a MySQL based installation, follow instructions in the README_mysql.txt file.